Top brand LED grow lights are insanely expensive.

 - Rated for 50,000 hours — 4-5 years with no bulb changes

-The PAR value in the center at 24 inches from the canopy is 447 umol.
-At one foot from center, the PAR value is 313 umol.
-At the corners 3 feet out, it is 91 umol.
-The core coverage area at 24 inches is 3 by 3 feet.
+The PAR value in the center at 6 inches from the canopy is 1560 umol/m²/s.
+The core coverage area is 2 by 2 feet.

-The main reason most LED makers don’t use 5 watt or double 5 watt chips is heat output.
+The fixture used to have double 5 watt chips, which meant a high heat output.
 More powerful diodes naturally emit far more heat than smaller ones.
 In order to use them effectively, the light fixture must have an efficient cooling system that can handle the increased heat output.

 The big, glaring disadvantage of this light is the false advertising.
 The manufacturer calls this a 1000 watt light, which implies that it is equivalent to a 1000 watt HID system, like some of the top-brand 1000 watt lights.